ibm-developer/generator-nodeserver/README.md

     1. The idt tool will prompt for registry/image name, then push your image and install your Helm chart to the Kubernetes environment pointed to by your KUBECONFIG environment variable.

-    1. For IBM Cloud, set KUBECONFIG using the 'bx cs cluster-config <cluster name>' command.
+    1. For IBM Cloud, set KUBECONFIG using the 'bx cs cluster-config `<cluster name>` command.
 Note this command is installed as part of IBM Cloud Developer Tools, which you can install for your project by running 'npm run idt:install'

 #### Clound Foundry Deployment